BirdeeHub/lze/README.md

 >
 > See [nvim-neorocks "DO's and DONT's" guide for plugin developers](https://github.com/nvim-neorocks/nvim-best-practices?tab=readme-ov-file#sleeping_bed-lazy-loading).
 >
-> Regardless, the current status quo is horrible, and some authors may
+> Regardless, some authors may not have the capacity
-> not have the will or capacity to improve their plugins' startup impact.
+> or knowledge to improve their plugins' startup impact.
 >
 > If you find a plugin that takes too long to load,
 > or worse, forces you to load it manually at startup with a